kstenerud/concise-encoding/ce-structure.md

 #### Binary Custom Type

 A uint8 array value representing a user-defined custom data type.
-The interpretation of the octets is implementation defined, and can only be decoded if the receiver knows how to decode it.
+The interpretation of the octets is user-defined, and can only be decoded if the receiver knows how to decode it.
 To reduce cross-platform confusion, data should be represented in little endian byte order.

 **Example**: